 - Life or limb threatening abnormalities which might not have been anticipated by the referring physician.

-What does the Canadian Medical Protective Association (CMPA) say about managing tests, and specifically about what a physician should do if a test result is received in error?
+What does the Canadian Medical Protective Association (CMPA) say about managing and following-up on test results?

 The CMPA is a national organization and provides broad advice about a number of medico-legal issues.
-For Ontario-specific information, physicians are advised to look at the CPSO policy and advice document regarding managing test results.
+For Ontario-specific information, physicians are advised to look at the CPSO policy and advice document regarding managing tests.
 However, physicians may find this CMPA article on receiving test results in error helpful.
 As well, this CMPA article on test follow-up and the family-based physician provides useful advice.

 Transitions in Care